Core Idea

 Two-stock systems introduce resource-capital dynamics:

-• Renewable resource + capital stock: A fishery with a fishing fleet; a forest with a harvesting industry.
-Sustainability depends on whether the harvest rate allows the resource to regenerate.
+• Renewable resource + capital stock: A fishery with a fishing fleet.
+Sustainability depends on whether the harvest rate allows resource regeneration.
 Behaviour: sustainable yield if balanced, collapse if capital growth outpaces regeneration.

 • Non-renewable resource + capital stock: An oil reserve with an extraction industry.
-The resource does not regenerate; capital accumulates early, then crashes as reserves deplete.
 Behaviour: boom-then-collapse, with timing determined by reserve size and extraction rate.

 Why the Zoo Matters

-• Diagnostic leverage: When confronting unfamiliar problems, mapping System-Stock and System-Flow often reveals which archetype is operating — and what interventions are available.
+• Diagnostic leverage: Mapping System-Stock and System-Flow reveals which archetype is operating and what interventions are available

 • Complement to Senge’s archetypes: Senge’s system archetypes (e.g., Limits-to-Growth-Archetype, Shifting-the-Burden-Archetype) overlay named problem patterns onto these same structures.
 Meadows’ zoo is the grammar; Senge’s archetypes are common sentences.